KULeuvenNeuromechanics/PredSim/Documentation/PrivateForkPredSim.md

 1. Download the changes made to the online public PredSim repository (= *upstream*) to your computer.

     `git fetch upstream`

 2. In the private repository on your computer, make *master_public* the active branch.

     `git checkout master_public`

+    If this branch does not yet exist, create the branch locally

+    `git checkout -b master_public`

+    and add it to the online repo

+    `git push -u origin master_public`

-3. Copy the master branch of the public PredSim repository on your computer into the branch selected in step 4.
+3. Copy the master branch of the public PredSim repository on your computer into the branch selected in step 2.

-    `git merge upstream/master -m "update from master"`
+    `git merge upstream/master -m "update from public master"`

     In some cases it is not necessary to include a commit message, and a shorter command can be used: